-That mere mortal men have the capacity to eventually become Gods is a doctrine that has been defended by LDS leaders since the early years of the Mormon Church.
+That mere mortal men have the capacity to eventually become Gods is a doctrine that has been defended by LDS leaders since the early years of The Church of Jesus Christ of Latter-day Saints.
 At the root of this concept is the idea that mankind is the literal offspring of God.
 Speaking in the Tabernacle on August 8, 1852, Brigham Young stated,

 “The Lord created you and me for the purpose of becoming Gods like Himself; when we have been proved in our present capacity, and been faithful with all things He puts into our possession.
 We are created, we are born for the express purpose of growing up from the low estate of manhood, to become Gods like unto our Father in heaven.
 That is the truth about it, just as it is” (Journal of Discourses 3:93).

 The Mormon doctrine of deification is fraught with biblical contradictions.
 If humans can, in fact become Gods, then it denies the monotheistic message of the Bible.
 To illustrate this point, take the current membership of the LDS Church and divide by two (assuming that half of the LDS membership is male).
 Though it is highly unlikely even by LDS projections that every male will qualify for godhood, it does offer the possibility of Gods numbering in the millions (and that doesn’t even take into consideration all of the Mormon males who have died since this became a doctrine in the LDS Church).

 Since defending this position is extremely difficult from the Bible, Mormon apologists have tried to compare their understanding of godhood with the doctrine of theosis found in Eastern Orthodox traditions.
 It is a horrible comparison, to be sure, but one that LDS apologists continue to make nonetheless.